Nielicht/JTickTackToe/README.md

 # JTickTackToe
-A tick tack toe, made in Java
+A tick tack toe, made in Java.